drmingdrmer/one-file-raft/src/docs/comment.md

 ## LeaderId

-In our demonstration of `one_file_raft`, the concept of `LeaderId`, a `u64` node identifier, emerges as central to understanding leadership within the Raft protocol.
+In our demonstration of `one-file-raft`, the concept of `LeaderId`, a `u64` node identifier, emerges as central to understanding leadership within the Raft protocol.
 This identifier serves two roles: it marks the `Leader` that has won an election, or `Candidate` that is during the election.

 `LeaderId` introduces a `PartialOrd` ordering.
 This ordering aids in decision-making: a node voted for `LeaderId_1` can only vote for `LeaderId_2` if `LeaderId_2 >= LeaderId_1`, excluding other factors like the term.